Lietuvos krepšinio lyga: Competition format

 The competition format follows a quadruple round-robin format, which means that during the course of a regular season, which lasts from late September to May, each club plays every other club four times, twice at home and twice away, for a total of 44 games.
 Teams receive one point for a win, and no points for a loss.
 Teams are ranked by total points, with the eight highest-ranked clubs at the end of the season plays the playoffs and the winner of the playoffs is crowned a champion.

 Promotion and relegation

 A system of promotion and relegation exists between the LKL and the NKL.
 The lowest placed team in LKL is relegated to the NKL, and the top team from the NKL promoted to LKL.
-However, the last team that has been promoted from the NKL to the LKL was BC Mažeikiai in the 2014–15 LKL season.
-No any team has been promoted to the LKL since 2015 because they were unable to meet the league requirements.
-In the 2021–22 LKL season, for the first time since 2014–15 LKL season, 11 teams played in the league, NKL winner BC Jonava joined the existing 10 teams.
-Below is a complete record of how many teams played in each season throughout the league's history:
+However, the process of promotion and relegation rarely works since teams from NKL are unable to meet the league requirements.
+In the 2021–22 LKL season, for the first time since 2014–15 LKL season, 11 teams played in the league, NKL winner BC Jonava joined the existing 10 teams, while in the following 2022-23 LKL season, 12 teams played for the first time since 2013 because winners of NKL, BC Gargždai, got promoted.
+After bankruptcies hit some of the teams, league was left with 9 teams to start the 2025-26 LKL season Below is a complete record of how many teams played in each season throughout the league's history: